 The 20th anniversary of LIFE and Natura 2000 was celebrated on the 21st of May 2017 by the French-Belgian partnership of the LIFE+ FLANDRE project by a guided visit to the cross border dune site ‘De Westhoek – Dune du Perroquet’ that was honored by the presence of Mrs. Laure Ledoux, deputy-head of the Biodiversity Unit of the European Commission.

 In November 2013 46 (27 French and 19 Belgian) representatives of concerned public authorities, scientific institutes, and non-governmental conservation organisations were invited to join the advisory committee of the LIFE+12 Nature project ‘FLANDRE’.
 44 (27 French and 17 Belgian) persons accepted to join the committee.
-The first meeting of that advisory committee took place on the 7th May 2014 at Zuydcoote (France), the second on the 11th December 2015 at Koksijde (Belgium) and the third on the 9th November 2016 at Zuydcoote again.
-During this third meeting of the advisory committee the draft versions of the interim reports of the study assignments “Masterplan” and “Legal basis” (actions A.1 and A.2) as well as the general progress of the complete LIFE+ FLANDRE project were presented and discussed by the 27 present members and consultants.
-In the afternoon the advisory committee paid a visit to the fossil dune belt of Ghyvelde-Adinkerke and the plain that is situated between the fossil and the contemporary coastal dune belts.
-Attention was given to the experience of the landscape of the fossil dunes and the first modest steps that were realised towards an ecological connection between the fossil and the contemporary coastal dune belts.
+The first meeting of that advisory committee took place on the 7th May 2014 at Zuydcoote (France), the second on the 11th December 2015 at Koksijde (Belgium), the third on the 9th November 2016 and the fourth on the 13th of December 2017 at Zuydcoote again.
+During this fourth meeting of the advisory committee the attention of the 24 present members was directed towards the progress of the acquisition of land (actions B.1 and B.2), the preparation of the international workshop about the management of dunes of tje 12th until the 14th of June 2018 at Dunkerque (action E.5) and the execution of the large scale removal of scrub (action C.2) and the digging out of new pools (action C.5) in the ‘Dune Dewulf’ at Leffrinckoucke.

 With support of the financial instrument LIFE+ of the European Community